chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 When you are done editing your file, save and close it.

-You can now compile your C++ program using `gcc`.
+You can now compile your C++ program using `g++`.
 Execute the following command in your terminal to compile the program.
 The command will display any compiler warnings or errors and will name the resultant binary `hello`.

 ```sh
 g++ -Wall -o hello hello.cpp